crossjam/soco-scribbler/README.md

 - No speakers found: Ensure your computer is on the same network as your Sonos system
 - Scrobbling not working: Check your Last.fm credentials with `sonos-lastfm --setup`
 - Missing scrobbles: Verify that both artist and title information are available for the track
+- Keyring errors: If you see keyring-related errors, either:
+  1. Install a keyring backend: `pip install keyring keyrings.alt`
+  2. Use environment variables or .env file for credentials instead